The animals that live here at Ancient Spring Farm all have big personalities! Meet some of them below.

 Flyer

-Flyer is our other next-generation breeding doe.
+Flyer is our other 2024 breeding doe.
 It turns out she's Chalky's younger sister!
-Both Flyer and Chalky inherited a lucky (quirky) foot from their mom, Climber, and yet both (like their mom) are the most agile goats we have who love to climb and jump on things!
+Both Flyer and Chalky inherited a lucky (quirky) foot from their mom, Climber, and yet both (like their mom) are the most agile goats we have.
+They love to climb and jump on things!

 Fionn